 HPLC-Refractive Index Detector

 Please supply expected estimates.
-Indicate matrix type and indicate high fat (>5%) and high protein (>20%) samples.
+Indicate matrix type and indicate if samples are high fat (>5%).
 Indicate whether the sample contains fructans (inulin or fructo-oligosaccharides (FOS)), or psyllium, flax and gum (i.e. guar gum).

 Resistant oligosaccharides are polysaccharides from DP3 and higher which are soluble in 78% ethanol and are resistant to digestion by amylase under the conditions of the traditional dietary fiber analysis (AOAC 991.43).
 In the past, this analysis has gone by names such as “fibersol” and “resistant maltodextrins.”
 At Medallion Labs, we feel that these terms are limiting because we know that other polysaccharides, such as polyfructans are also included in this result.
 We are using AOAC method 2001.03, but have renamed the result “resistant oligosaccharides” because we feel this is the proper, general classification for the molecules that are being measured.